akikoo/one-web-boilerplate/README.md

 * /webroot/assets/css/common/utilities.css (helper styles from HTML5 Boilerplate and
     HTML5 Mobile Boilerplate)
 * /webroot/assets/css/common/theme.css (temp theme styles, you should create your own)
-* /webroot/assets/css/styles-mq.css (layout with Media Queries for responsive, enhanced design for smartphones, tablets and larger screens)
+* /webroot/assets/css/main.css (layout with Media Queries for responsive, enhanced design for smartphones, tablets and larger screens)
-* /webroot/assets/css/styles-nomq.css (layout without Media Queries for legacy IE 6/7/8 browsers; alternatively, you can use this as non-responsive main stylesheet that simply includes modular stylesheets).
+* /webroot/assets/css/main-ie.css (layout without Media Queries for legacy IE 6/7/8 browsers; alternatively, you can use this as non-responsive main stylesheet that simply includes modular stylesheets).

-styles-mq.scss and styles-nomq.scss are the main stylesheets that @import all the common styles.
+main.scss and main-ie.scss are the main stylesheets that @import all the common styles.
 Note that styles are @import-ed only for development.
 For production, the build script inlines and minifies styles in the same order that you @import-ed them.
 Nice, eh?
 But keep in mind that you have to @import the core styles (see above)